-• If you are able to recognise when you're becoming stressed, angry or impatient while driving, you will be better equipped to deal with these emotions.
-Try to find time occasionally to reflect on your driving and think about how mood or stress has effected your actions.
+If you can recognise when you're becoming stressed, angry, or impatient while driving, you will be better equipped to deal with these emotions.
+Try to find time occasionally to reflect on your driving and think about how mood or stress has affected your actions.